Leo

 About

-Leo Kees is an interdisciplinary artist working at the intersection of performance, visual arts, and digital media.
-Born and raised in Patagonia, he began with film and theatre studies before moving to Germany to study at the Folkwang Universität der Künste, following his interest in Pina Bausch's artistic approach.
+Leo Kees is an interdisciplinary artist working across performance, visual arts, and digital media.
+Born and raised in Patagonia, he began with film and theatre studies in Argentina before moving to Germany to study at the Folkwang Universität der Künste.
+After graduation, he worked as a performer and choreographer at the Folkwang Tanzstudio under the artistic direction of Rodolpho Leoni and Pina Bausch.

 Current Research & Production Focus